dogue/turboflax/README.md

 ### What am I looking at?

-TURBOFLAX™️ is a web stack that I through together on a whim for a tiny internal tool I use at work.
+TURBOFLAX™️ is a web stack that I threw together on a whim for a tiny internal tool I use at work.
 I made a meme about it on Twitter and turned that meme into a real thing because why not.
 This is a template for the stack.

 TURBOFLAX®️ combines Turso, Bootstrap, Flask, and Htmx.